ntoll/being_together/CODE_OF_CONDUCT.md

     learning, understanding, and sharing;

   this is a place to
-    affirm openness and compassion;
+    affirm tolerance and compassion;

   this is a place for
-    collaborative creation.
+    collaborative creativity.

-All the parts of yourself you choose to bring to this place
+All the aspects of yourself you choose to bring to this place
 are welcome here.

 Reciprocate!
 Welcome, embrace and learn from others